 Recommendation R4.1 EdNote: Formerly R4.8

 The ICANN Board should direct ICANN Contractual Compliance to proactively monitor and enforce RDS (WHOIS) data accuracy requirements to look for and address systemic issues.
-A risk based approach should be executed to assess and understand inaccuracy issues and then take the appropriate actions to mitigate them.
+A risk-based approach should be executed to assess and understand inaccuracy issues and then take the appropriate actions to mitigate them.

 Findings: